Propagating Knowledge Updates to LMs Through Distillation: Results

 \subsection{Entity Inferences}

-We first conduct smaller scale study on the easier benchmark, \textsc{Entity Inferences} dataset, where learning about the definition should make guessing the target relatively easy.
+We first conduct a smaller scale study on the easier benchmark, \textsc{Entity Inferences}, where learning about the definition should allow us to guess the target tokens by design.
 Table~\ref{tab:entity_inferences_results} reports the results.
-Our distillation approach shows promising performance in both base models.
-For GPT-Neo, using distillation with GPT-3.5 as the generator even outperforms definition prepending, although GPT-3.5 potentially introduces information about the entity beyond the definition sentence.
+Our distillation approach shows promising performance in two base models we test.
+We find that transfer sets generated from GPT-3.5 show substantially better results than transfer sets generated from the base model itself in both datasets.
+This sometimes even outperforms definition prepending, which might be due to GPT3.5 introducing information about the entity beyond what can be inferred from the definition sentence.
 Fine-tuning on the definition and transfer set using GPT-Neo does outperform distillation, at the cost of specificity.
-For GPT2-XL, distillation only outperforms fine-tuning on the definition sentence when using GPT3.5 as a generator model, but still shows a substantial gain using its own generated sentences (24.3\%).
+For GPT2-XL, distillation only outperforms fine-tuning on the definition sentence when using GPT3.5 as a generator model, but still shows a substantial accuracy gain using its own generated sentences (24.3\%).
 The drop in specificity (1.6-4.2\%) is substantially less severe than fine-tuning on the definition sentence.
 These results indicate that context distillation teaches models to make simple inferences based on injected knowledge without significantly harming the model's distribution on unrelated concepts.